Deisy Ojeda

-Deisy Estefanía Ojeda González (born 3 March 2000) is a Paraguayan footballer who plays as a left back for Liga MX Femenil side Querétaro and the Paraguay women's national team.
+Deisy Estefanía Ojeda González (born 3 March 2000) is a Paraguayan footballer who plays as a left-back for Liga MX Femenil club Tijuana and the Paraguay women's national team.

 International career

 Ojeda represented Paraguay at the 2016 FIFA U-17 Women's World Cup and the 2018 FIFA U-20 Women's World Cup.
 She made her senior debut on 4 October 2019 in a 1–1 friendly draw against Venezuela.